PGY-1 Pharmacy Residency Program at Norwalk Hospital

 Will the resident’s participate in multi-disciplinary rounds?

-Yes, you will participate in various multidisciplinary rounds such as ICU, internal medicine, and infectious disease.
+Yes, you will participate in various multidisciplinary rounds such as ICU, general medicine, and infectious disease.

 Do residents participate in medical emergencies such as code blues?

-Yes, residents are required to become ACLS/BLS certified.
+Yes, residents are required to become ACLS/BLS certified and have the option to become PALS certified.
 After certification, residents will participate in hospital codes.

 Does Norwalk Hospital support travel to conferences?

-Yes, residents will be reimbursed for travel to ASHP Midyear and to Eastern States Residency conference.
+Yes, residents will be reimbursed for all travel expenses to ASHP Midyear and to New England Residency conference.

 When do resident’s need to be licensed by?

-Residents are required to sit for both the NAPLEX and CTMPJE by July 15.
+Residents are required to sit for both the NAPLEX and CTMPJE by July 15 with licensure needed by September 30th.
 However, we highly encourage out residents to sit for their exams prior to the start of the program.

 When is the application deadline?